nypeach/garden_journal/docs/data-structure.md

 ___

 ### E. **Garden Location** Field Formatting

-The Assistant must follow the formatting instructions below for the **garden_location** field:

 - Format: `{Description of location in the garden}`
 - Clarifying descriptions should be in Parenthesis